-Under the deferred compensation plan for key employees, eligible employees may elect to defer payment of all or a portion of their bonus and up to 50% of their annual salary until some later date.
+Under the deferred compensation plan for key employees, eligible employees may elect to defer payment of all or a portion of their bonus until some later date.
+The Compensation Committee that administers the plan may determine that matching contributions may be made for a particular fiscal year.
+Absent such determination, no matching contribution is made.
 Deferred compensation may be invested in Post common stock equivalents or in a number of funds operated by The Vanguard Group Inc. with a variety of investment strategies and objectives.
 Under this plan, distribution of deferrals invested in common stock equivalents are made in shares of our common stock, while deferrals invested in the Vanguard funds are made in cash.

-The executive savings investment plan allows eligible employees to defer up to 44% of their cash compensation.
-Once they have reached the legislated maximum annual pre-tax contribution to our savings investment plan or their compensation exceeds the legislated maximum compensation that can be recognized under that plan, they are eligible to defer an additional 2% to 6% of their cash compensation, a portion of which receives a company matching contribution that vests at a rate of 25% for each year of service with us.
+The executive savings investment plan allows eligible employees to make pre-tax deductions between 1% and 44% of their cash compensation.
+Income taxes on the amounts deferred and any investment gains are deferred until distributed.
 Deferred compensation may be invested in Post common stock equivalents or in the Vanguard funds.
 Under this plan, distribution of deferrals invested in common stock equivalents are made in shares of our common stock, while deferrals invested in the Vanguard funds are made in cash.

-The following table provides additional information with respect to the participation of our named executive officers in our non-qualified deferred compensation plans through September 30, 2013.
+The following table provides additional information with respect to the participation of our named executive officers in our non-qualified deferred compensation plans through September 30, 2014.

 Name Executive Contributions in Last FY (\$) (1) Registrant Contributions in Last FY (\$) (2) Aggregate Earnings in Last FY (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last FYE (\$)

 William P. Stiritz

-Robert V. Vitale 6,300 10,350 2,548 25,237
+Robert V. Vitale 3,290 28,527

-Terence E. Block 30,000 14,700 4,921 64,864
+Terence E. Block 533,000 60,226 658,091

-James L. Holbrook 239,850 14,850 35,008 302,012
+James L. Holbrook 240,000 62,646 605,336

-Jeff A. Zadoks 26,808 2,500 4,233 40,641
+Jeff A. Zadoks 11,400 5,116 57,887

-These amounts reflect deferrals into the executive savings investment plan and our deferred compensation plan for key employees as of September 30, 2013.
+(1) These amounts reflect deferrals into the executive savings investment plan and our deferred compensation plan for key employees as of September 30, 2014.